What Is Road Pattern?

 This type of road pattern is basically the combination of radial and block patterns.
-A network of roads radiates from centre in the outwards direction with a block pattern.
+A network of roads radiates from the center in the outwards direction with a block pattern.

 The space between the networks of roads can be utilized for the construction and development of the area, town, or city.

-1. It is safer as compared to a rectangular pattern.
+- It is safer compared to a rectangular pattern.

 b.
 Radial Or Star and Circular Pattern: